iijimahr/skeletons/README.md

 ## General usage

 1. Move to new project directory.
-2. Copy files in a skelton.
+2. Copy files in a skeleton.
 3. Use `make` command for setup.

 ## LICENSE